Epidaurus

 Ancient Theatre of Epidaurus

-Designed by the architect Polykleitos the Younger during the fourth century BC, the ancient Theatre of Epidaurus is one of the best-kept amphitheaters in Greece.
+Designed by the architect Polykleitos the Younger during the 4th century BC, the ancient Theatre of Epidaurus is one of the best-kept amphitheatres in Greece.
 Nowadays, the ancient theatre is beautifully conserved and offers great acoustics.
 It's still used during the Athens Summer Festival.

-The Theatre of Epidaurus has a 20-meter wide circular orchestra, 55 rows, and a seating capacity of up to 14,000 people.
-The first 34 rows are original and were excavated at the end of the nineteenth century.
+The Theatre of Epidaurus has a 20-metre (65 feet) wide circular orchestra, 55 rows, and a seating capacity of up to 14,000 people.
+The first 34 rows are original and were excavated at the end of the 19th century.

 To get a sense of just how big the monument is, we suggest you climb to the top of the theatre, without looking behind you, and stare down at the stage.
 It's also amusing to test the auditorium’s acoustics by talking from the orchestra.